 General Electric’s emblem is an example of a modernised and stripped back interpretation.
 Formed in 1891, an emblem is a great choice for any long established organisation clearly communicating authority, prestige and tradition to their audience.

-Even after breaking down the different types of logos and when they are best used, it can still be difficult to determine which logo would best fit your business.
-Some companies may be suited to more than one type of logo, and determining which will work best for you may require a deeper dive.
+Even after breaking down the different types of logo designs and when they are best used, it can still be difficult to determine which logo would best fit your business.
+Some companies may be suited to more than one type of mark, and determining which will work best for you may require a deeper dive.